A-Nitram/Jaxxa-Rimworld/README.md

 ---This reduces the dependency of the ED-Core / EPE-Core module --Documentation primarilly provided as manuals included in the download rather than on the github wiki
 ---Manuals provided in .docx and .pdf format
----One general manual for thengeneric mod
+---One general manual for the main mod
 ---Individual manuals that go into details on specific moduals
 ~~~